samgarfoot/Cyber-Security-Monitoring-Incident-Analysis-Lab/2-Privilege Escalation/Findings.md

 ## Overview

-This scenario simulates a Windows privilege escalation attack using PowerShell scripts to create a local user and elevate it to Administrator level.
-The activity is then analysed in Splunk using Windows Event Logs to detect and reconstruct the full attack chain from account creation to privilege escalation.
+This investigation identified a local privilege escalation attempt on a Windows system using PowerShell-based account creation and administrative group modification.
+The activity was detected and reconstructed using Windows Security Event Logs within Splunk.

 ---